 The first area of focus for application of our unique silicon nitride powder is in face masks and face mask filters.
-Face masks used by healthcare workers today can capture virus particles, but the virus can remain viable in the mask, even as long 7 days after use.
 Inclusion of silicon nitride technology into the mask may enhance personal safety while reducing the risk of disease spread.
+Further applications for this technology include wound care.